ProgrammerAL/Presentations-2024/atlanta-cloud-conference-2024/managed-identities/presentation.md

 # C# Code Changes

 - Use `new Microsoft.Data.SqlClient.DefaultAzureCredential()`
+  - Note: Some cases are a little different.
+Ex: Managed SQL Server uses a sligthly different connection string

 1. Reference `Azure.Identity` NuGet package
 1. Instead of `new TableClient(MyConnectionString)`
 1. Use `new TableClient("https...", new DefaultAzureCredential())`
-1. Note: Not for everything. ex: Managed SQL Server uses a sligthly different connection string

 #